Infinity-Man

 In one story, Darkseid believes Infinity-Man to be a threat and places him in another dimension.
 Subsequently, he resides on the planet Adon until the Forever People free him.

-A later storyline focuses on Devilance the Pursuer and his vendetta against the Forever People and Infinity-Man.
+A later storyline focuses on Devilance and his vendetta against the Forever People and Infinity-Man.
 Devilance tracks down Infinity-Man to an island, where the two engage in a duel that results in the island's destruction.
 The two appear dead, but, with the Forever People's aid, Infinity-Man recovers.

 Powers and abilities